 It's unrealistic to expect that all users will actively subscribe to communication channels and manage their notification settings—up to 80% never will.
 The point is, it’s important to give a great deal of thought to whom you want to reach, and to choose the most appropriate tools for actually doing that.

 10. How Do I Stack My Digital Workplace Technology?

-Given the growing number of specialized, individual tools available today, there’s a clear trend to include several individual best-of-breed solutions within a front door intranet and communication hub.
+Given the growing number of specialized, individual tools available today, there’s a clear trend to include several individual solutions within a front door intranet and communication hub.
 SharePoint was once the only option for collaboration use cases.
 Now there are multiple options like Confluence from Atlassian and team chats such as Slack, Teams, or Stride.
 Then there are the communication and networking parts, meaning Yammer and Workplace by Facebook, and email of course remains a huge concern.

 But what one sees is that a well-functioning technology stack will consist of tools that are ready-made for specific use cases and are all available via single sign-on where login authentication is done automatically.
 The user can enter the workplace through their communication hub and then jump directly to the service that he or she really wants to use.

 Summary: The Employee Experience Is the Heart of the Digital Workplace